dean0x7d/pybinding/docs/tutorial/kpm.rst

 The bump produces purely out-of-plane strain so the xy-plane does not show any signs of the deformation.
 Switching to the xz-plane reveals the bump.

-The :meth:`~.KernelPolynomialMethod.calc_spatial_ldos` takes the same `energy` and `broadening` arguments as we've seen before.
+The :meth:`.KPM.calc_spatial_ldos` method takes the same `energy` and `broadening` arguments as we've seen before.
 KPM computes the entire spectrum simultaneously, so it's practically "free" to compute the spatial LDOS at multiple energy values in one calculation (this is in contrast to :meth:`.Solver.calc_spatial_ldos` which only targets a single energy).

 The `shape` argument specifies the area where the LDOS is to be calculated, i.e. the sites which are contained within the given shape.
 We could just specify the same shape as the model, thus